JJ/dynamic-academic-cv-template/README.md

     author: "Marie Skłodowska-Curie"
     ```

-3. Obtain your Google Scholar profile ID and copy it.
+3. Obtain your Google Scholar profile ID from the URL of your profile and copy it.

     ![Google Profile ID](https://raw.githubusercontent.com/JJ/cv/master/img/marie-curie-id.png)